Program Evaluation and Causal Inference with High-Dimensional Data: Estimation of Reduced-Form and Structural Parameters in a Data-Rich Environment

 The estimator and the parameter are vectors in $\mathbb{R}^{d_\rho}$ with dimension $d_{\rho} = 3 \times \dim \mV_u = 15$.

 In the next section, we formally establish a principal result which shows that

-where $\mP_n$ is a rich set of data generating processes $P$.
+where $\mP_n$ is a rich set of data generating processes $P$ which includes cases where perfect model selection is impossible theoretically.
 The notation ``$Z_{n,P} \rightsquigarrow Z_P$ uniformly in $P \in \mP_n$" is defined formally in Appendix \ref{subsec:notation} and can be read as ``$Z_{n,P}$ is approximately distributed as $Z_P$ uniformly in $P \in \mP_n$."
 This usage corresponds to the usual notion of asymptotic distribution extended to handle uniformity in $P$.
-Here $\mP_n$ is a ``rich" set of data generating processes $P$ which includes cases where perfect model selection is impossible theoretically.

 We then stack all the reduced form estimators and parameters over $u \in \mU$ as

 giving rise to the empirical reduced-form process $\hat \rho$ and the reduced-form function-valued parameter $\rho$.
 We establish that $\sqrt{n}(\hat \rho - \rho)$ is asymptotically Gaussian: In $\ell^\infty(\mU)^{d_\rho}$,